 Q. What about my BorrowBox account and the other online services?

 A. There will be disruptions.
 Customers with a BorrowBox account will have to re-register, choosing your new library location, you will lose any eBooks or eAudiobooks on your account.
 We are very sorry about this, but it is beyond our control.
 To re-register choose Cork City Council Libraries, enter the barcode from your library card and your PIN.
-We also expect disruption to those with a Mango or ProQuest account.
 Customers with an RBDigital account or a Universal Class account should not be affected.
 Staff at your local library will guide you through this.